millerms/bvt-breathwork/_pages/approach.md

 > 11).

 ### Controlled cyclic breathing with breath holds
-- Why: Train arousal regulation and recovery.
-Useful for focus and resilience.
+- Why: To support managing your energy and recovery, which can boost focus and resilience.
-- How: High‑ventilation protocols with post‑exhale holds are taught with clear safety boundaries and opt‑outs.
-We avoid branding and use neutral terms.
+- How: Breathing patterns with deeper breaths and holds after exhaling, all taught with clear safety guidelines and options to pause.
+We keep things simple and neutral, avoiding any hype.

 > Evidence notes: A 1‑month RCT suggests cyclic sighing with prolonged exhalation
 > improves mood and lowers respiratory rate vs other practices.
 Broader physio